esbuild/community-plugins/README.md

 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous npm install.
 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
-* [esbuild-plugin-filelastmodified](https://github.com/g45t345rt/esbuild-plugin-filelastmodified): A plugin to replace __fileLastModified__ with the actual time the file has been modified.

 ## How to use a plugin